+ABSTRACT

 Bicycles are fully synthetic constrained peptides with antibody-like affinities that target selectively, readily penetrate tumor tissue, have relatively short half-lives, and can be chemically linked together to generate multifunctional molecules.
-BT7480 is a Bicycle TICATM being developed as a first-in-class CD137 therapeutic for the treatment of human cancers associated with Nectin-4 expression which is currently being investigated in an ongoing phase I/II clinical trial^{1,2}.
-Monitoring target engagement for a given therapeutic can be a key factor in recommending the phase II dose.
-While flow cytometry-based receptor occupancy (RO) assays are commonly used to monitor target engagement in the clinic, a CD137-specific RO assay presents several important challenges that have historically hampered monitoring RO in the clinic including the dynamic expression of CD137 on unstimulated and stimulated T cells, the low frequency of CD137+ cells in human blood and limited reagents to confidently detect CD137+ cells in the presence of CD137-targeting drugs.
-To address these challenges, a fit-forpurpose 14-plex flow cytometry panel was developed that incorporates a fluorescently labelled CD137-specific binding Bicycle® dimer, thereby enabling simultaneous detection of various CD137+ immune cell types as well as receptor occupancy by BT7480 in a single blood sample.
+BT7480 is a Bicycle TICA[®] being developed as a first-in-class CD137 therapeutic for the treatment of human cancers associated with Nectin-4 expression and is currently being investigated in an ongoing Phase I/II clinical trial.
+Monitoring target engagement for a given therapeutic can be a key factor in recommending the Phase II dose.
+While flow cytometry-based receptor occupancy (RO) assays are commonly used to monitor target engagement in the clinic, a CD137-specific RO assay presents several important challenges that have historically hampered monitoring RO in the clinic, including the dynamic expression of CD137 on unstimulated and stimulated T cells, the low frequency of CD137+ cells in human blood, and limited reagents to confidently detect CD137+ cells in the presence of CD137-targeting drugs.
+To address these challenges, a fit-for-purpose, 14-plex flow cytometry panel was developed that incorporates a fluorescently labelled CD137-specific binding Bicycle®.
+This Bicycle® was shown to directly compete with a Bicycle TICA[®] for binding to CD137, but not with a fluorescently labelled anti-CD137 antibody, thereby enabling simultaneous detection of various CD137+ immune cell types, as well as receptor occupancy by BT7480 in a single blood sample.

+INTRODUCTION